Introduction to the Sign Test

 • Sample Origin: The data should originate from two related samples, which could represent the same group under different conditions or times.

-• Dependence: Samples must be paired or matched, often reflecting a ‘before-and-after’ scenario, where the pairing is intrinsic to the research design.
+• Dependence: One must pair or match samples, often reflecting a ‘before-and-after’ scenario, where the pairing is intrinsic to the research design.

 Conducting the Sign Test in SPSS